telerik/ajax-docs/controls/radiobuttonlist/functionality/aspnet-validators-support.md

 # ASP.NET Validators Support

-In this article you can see how to integrate native ASP.NET validation control with **RadRadioButtonList**.
+In this article, you will learn how to integrate the native ASP.NET validation control with **RadRadioButtonList**.

-As of **R1 2017** version there is built-in support for **RequiredFieldValidator** control.
-Older versions can be integrated with the **CustomValidator** control as alternative solution (see **Example 2**).
+As of the **R1 2017** release, there is built-in support for the **RequiredFieldValidator** control.
+Older versions can be integrated with the **CustomValidator** control as an alternative solution (see **Example 2**).

 ## Using RequiredFieldValidator

-To use the **RequiredFieldValidator** you just need to set the `ControlToValidate` property to the RadioButtonList's ID.
-This will trigger validation when user submits and the validation control will validate against the `SelectedItem` property and return the appropriate validation result.
+To use the **RequiredFieldValidator**, you just need to set the `ControlToValidate` property to the RadioButtonList's ID.
+This will trigger validation when the user submits and the validation control will validate against the `SelectedItem` property and return the appropriate validation result.

 >caption Example 1: Configuring RequiredFieldValidator control with RadioButtonList.